|

 -

-line was that of Dom Miguel, brother of King Dom Pedro IV.
-Thus, Dom
+collateral line was that of Dom Miguel, brother of King Dom Pedro

-Miguel’s son, Miguel Maria de Assis Januario became the legitimate
+IV.
+Thus, Dom Miguel’s son, Miguel Maria de Assis Januario became

-successor in the Royal House of Portugal, by succession mortis causa
+the legitimate successor in the Royal House of Portugal, by

 -

-Nuno, only male descendant of Dom Miguell II (Miguel Maria de Assis
+Duarte Nuno, only male descendant of Dom Miguell II (Miguel Maria

 -

-death in 1976, his son Dom Duarte Pio succeeded as Head of the Royal House
+Nuno’s death in 1976, his son Dom Duarte Pio succeeded as Head of

 -

-that the line of Dom Miguel in exile was excluded by the Constitution of
+considered that the line of Dom Miguel in exile was excluded by the

 -

-totally unnecessary, because the Republican Constitution of 1911 revoked
+was totally unnecessary, because the Republican Constitution of

 The